John Warne

 John Warne is an American musician who has been active since 1996.
 He is best known for being the bassist for the Christian rock band Relient K as well as being a founding member of the Christian punk band Ace Troubleshooter.
-His hometown is Minneapolis, Minnesota and lives in Golden, Colorado.
+His hometown is Minneapolis, Minnesota, and he now lives in Golden, Colorado.

 Bands

 Relient K

-Warne originally started filling in as a bassist for Relient K in September 2004, after the then bassist Brian Pittman left the band less than a month earlier.
+Warne originally started filling in as a bassist for Relient K in September 2004, after Brian Pittman left the band less than a month earlier.
 Warne joined Relient K as the full-time bassist and backing vocalist in February 2005.
-He has contributed to four Relient K projects, and on four full-length albums, Five Score and Seven Years Ago, Forget and Not Slow Down, Is for Karaoke, and Collapsible Lung.
+He contributed to four Relient K projects, and four full-length albums, Five Score and Seven Years Ago, Forget and Not Slow Down, Is for Karaoke, and Collapsible Lung.
 He also provided back-up vocals for two songs on Relient K's 2004 album Mmhmm.
 Warne also animated the band's flash cartoon, Woodland Forest.

 Ace Troubleshooter

-Warne was a founding member of the now defunct Christian punk band Ace Troubleshooter, in which he played guitar and sang lead vocals.
+Warne is a founding member of the now-defunct Christian punk band Ace Troubleshooter, in which he played guitar and sang lead vocals.
 The band was active from 1996 to 2004, recording five full-length albums, the first two independently released and the last three released under the record label Tooth & Nail Records or its affiliate BEC Recordings.

 Guerilla Rodeo

-In 2004 Warne participated in the short-lived band Guerilla Rodeo, playing bass.
+In 2004, Warne participated in the short-lived band Guerilla Rodeo, playing bass.
 The band's only record was a three-track EP.